 Every year, the Art Shanty Projects invite artists to design a small hut as an engaging public art piece.
 These shanties and their artists set up camp on one of Minnesota’s many frozen lakes and invite the public to experience them over a month-long period.
 Since its inception in 2005, it has hosted an annual average of 20 shanties and 100 artists, drawing thousands of visitors each winter.
 It was held at Medicine Lake for several years before moving to White Bear Lake, and in 2018 it will make its debut at Lake Harriet in Minneapolis.

-When my husband and I visited the 2016 Art Shanty Projects at White Bear Lake, we were blown away by the creativity and passion of the artists.
+When my husband and I visited the 2016 Art Shanty Projects at White Bear Lake, we were impressed by the creativity and passion of the artists.
 Weekend after weekend, they braved the bitter cold for hours on end to contribute to this dynamic community gathering.

 A few other highlights from 2016 included sipping on local blends at the Botanical ShanTea, wishing on a star at the AstroLounge, channeling our inner child (while predicting the future!) on the gigantic Ouijatotter, and freeing our inhibitions at the Dance Shanty.